yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 - YSQL connections exceeds 80% of the limit (Warning).
 - YSQL connections exceeds 95% of the limit (Severe).

-If your cluster experiences frequent spikes in connections, consider optimizing your workload.

-Check your application's connection code.
+If your cluster experiences frequent spikes in connections, consider optimizing your application's connection code.

 If connections are opened but never closed, your application will eventually exceed the connection limit.

 You may need to implement some form of connection pooling.

 If the number of connections is continuously higher than 80%, your workload may also exceed the capacity of your cluster.
 Consider scaling your cluster by adding vCPUs.
 Refer to [Scale and configure clusters](../../cloud-clusters/configure-clusters/).